UniversitaDellaCalabria/uniAuth/README.md

 - Interactive Metadata Store definitions through the Admin Backend UI;
 - Interactive ServiceProvider Federation through the Admin Backend UI;
 - Customizable Template and style based on [AGID guidelines](https://www.agid.gov.it/it/argomenti/linee-guida-design-pa);
-- Metadata and SP validations on save, to prevent faulty configurations in production environment;
+- MetadataStore and SP validations on save, to prevent faulty configurations in production environment;
 - Optional and quite granular Agreement Screen;
 - Many options definable for every SP, like:
     - signature and digest algorithms;